recap.at

 In short

-On March 11, 2020, the World Health Organization declared COVID-19 a pandemic — the first in over a decade.
+On March 11, 2020, the World Health Organization declared COVID-19 a pandemic - the first since 2009.
 The novel coronavirus, which emerged in Wuhan, China in late 2019, had spread to over 100 countries within three months, forcing governments worldwide to implement lockdowns, mask mandates, and economic shutdowns that would reshape daily life for years.

 The five-minute version